lukemurray/data-atom/README.md

 ##Features
 - Connects to PostgreSQL
+- Shows query results
 - Not much else yet :)

 ##Todo
 - Replace grid with something better
+- Connection dialog
    - Url in connection dialog should split to fill other inputs
    - DB type in connection dialog should show supported 'engines'
+   - ESC should close it
 - Results per file
 - Manage connections
    - multiple connections